xcart/graphql-api-docs/src/index.md

-### Receiving token for anonymous user {#receiving-token-for-anonymous-user}
+### Receiving token for anonymous user

 By default, no persistent data is being stored by the backend during API access, therefore there are no tokens and cart ids.
-However, right after a successful mutation that changes the cart to be non-empty (e.g. after adding the product to cart), the **<code>cart</code>** object will have a <strong><code>token</code></strong> param which can be used to continue making requests with a single session.
+However, right after a successful mutation that changes the cart to be non-empty (e.g. after adding the product to cart), the `cart` object will have a `token` param which can be used to continue making requests with a single session.
 Temporary anonymous user will be created on the backend.

 For instance, you can receive a jwt after making such mutation: